 The Royal School

 The Royal Naval School and The Grove School joined together in 1995 to create an exceptional school in this area.
-The evolution from the Diamond model to fully co-educational began in September 2019 and we are delighted to be moving forward within the United Learning group.
+The school joined United Learning in November 2019 and we are delighted to be moving forward within the United Learning group.

 We believe that the principles of our founders, intellectual vigour, care for others and independence remain the core values of The Royal School.
 Our founder schools were among the very first to take the education of girls seriously.
 We are grateful for their courage, ambition and prescience.
 They give strength to our present and inspiration to our own innovations, which will take us confidently into the future.